Freshers' Flu

 The term ‘freshers’ flu’ is a little misleading, most people won’t suffer from full-blown flu; a combination of drinking too much, living on fast food and not getting enough sleep will usually contribute to most students developing colds and coughs and generally feeling under the weather.

 Of course, everyone wants to go out and have a laugh during freshers’ week but taking a few very simple steps will help you to stay healthy and ensure that you make the most of your first term at uni.
 Eating well will do you the power of good; fast food may seem cheap and easy but doing a weekly shop and cooking for yourself will usually work out much cheaper, especially if you team up with your flatmates and split the bills and cooking responsibilities.
-If freshers’ week has passed by in a blur and you realise you haven’t even seen a vegetable for days, stock up on multivitamins
+If freshers’ week has passed by in a blur and you realise you haven’t even seen a vegetable for days, stock up on multivitamins.

 Getting plenty of sleep is also important; try to balance your nights out with nights in so that you are getting enough rest.
 Some people are lucky with their timetables, but if you have a busy schedule, you will find that staying out late starts to take its toll.
 If you do fancy a night on the tiles, try to drink plenty of water throughout the night; this will help to keep you hydrated and make your hangover much more bearable the morning after.